 Each class visits the library each week and has regular opportunities to borrow a book to read for pleasure and to find information – perhaps for a topic they are learning about in class.
-The children can also visit the Library independently at break times to change books or to read quietly if they wish.
+The children can also visit the Library with their families after school to change books or to read quietly if they wish.
 The Library is supervised by staff, including our Librarian, as well as the Junior Librarians from Gold Class.
-Our Library and Atrium are well stocked with books from a range of genres as well as several magazine subscriptions such as Okido and Arbor Education.
+Our Library and outdoor Reading Shack are stocked with books from a range of genres as well as several magazine subscriptions such as Okido and National Geographic Kids.

 Each child has a reading record book (in Key Stage 2 this can be found in the children’s individual planners) which logs the books that they have read alongside comments about their reading.
 Children, parents and teaching staff will make comments in this book.
 Children are encouraged to share or read a book with their parents at home every day for at least 20 minutes and this is given a high priority – staff regularly check to see if the children’s Reading Records have been signed.

 Competency in reading is the key to independent learning and therefore the teaching of reading is given a high priority by all our staff.

 The opportunities, organisation and provision for the teaching and learning of reading are as follows:

 Shared reading: Across the school there is time everyday for children to be read to.
 This is protected time where the children are exposed to rich, high-quality texts which often link to their topic.
 This is also modelled by both the children and the staff during daily Read, Write Inc. sessions.
 During these sessions, the children will focus on a text for several sessions in order to improve fluency, understanding and expression.